jnozzi/cocoadev.com/markdown/NSClassCustomSubclassBindings.md

 )

-but this doesn't work with my custom General/NSCell subclass ...
+but this doesn't work with my custom NSCell subclass ...